gomo/dynamic_scaffold/README.md

 ### Prepare CSS and Javascript

-You need to load dynamic_scaffold files for CSS and Javascript.
-Currently, css corresponds to Bootstrap 3 and Bootstrap 4.
-Please read one.
+You need to load the files for CSS and Javascript.
+Currently, we support the Bootstrap 3 and Bootstrap 4.

 ```sass
 # app/assets/stylesheets/application.scss